15 First-Time Homebuyer Mistakes and How to Avoid Them

 — Boris Sanchez, Sanmore Investments

-The listing price you see a home at is not the only cost you will pay.
+The listing price of a home is not the only cost you will pay.
 In fact, the additional fees during the process and after you buy the home can be a bit of a shock.
 When you go forward with a mortgage loan, you can expect to pay between 2% and 5% in closing costs and additional fees alongside your down payment.

 After you own the home, you will need to pay annual property taxes and home insurance premiums, which can vary by state and home.
 Some homes have a homeowners association (HOA) fee, which covers the maintenance and amenities of the community.